JustMetalCake/JustMetalCake/README.md

 ### Hi there 👋!

-I am a Junior Software Developer in the UK, having begun my learning journey in June '22 and started a full time role in Jan '23.
+I am a Software Developer in the UK, having begun my learning journey in June '22 and started a full time role in Jan '23.
 Having been a professional musician for almost a decade, my interest was piqued in software and I have been fascinated ever since.

 ![IMG_8192 cropped](https://user-images.githubusercontent.com/108416207/190125328-733b0b46-6a18-41e6-b28f-eacda4a86bfc.jpeg)